 While the process of reporting on ESG in finance seems straightforward, a stumbling block can be the measurements themselves.
 How is ESG tracked and measured when it can refer to a broad arrange of initiatives?

 This is a tricky question.
 To date, there is no single standard or methodology companies can use to measure ESG.
-Given the range of initiatives that fall under one of the three arms of ESG, a checklist approach would be so long as to be meaningless.
+Given the numerous taxonomies r, an omnibus approach would be too onerous.
 Different stakeholders have different priorities when it comes to ESG, which again complicates the measurement process.

 Even the most precise measurement, such as the diversity of new hires, doesn't communicate what the effect of this practice is.
 There is an assumption that diversifying hires benefits the business, and there is data that suggests businesses benefit from a diverse pool of employees.
 Simply tracking the number of new hires by race or gender doesn't display impact.